Family studies

 Collecting the samples

-If we wish to conduct a purely informational genetic study to clarify any doubts about our relationship with another family member, sample collection can be carried out in the privacy of our home very simply, following the instructions of the kit we will receive.
-The kit will arrive in an anonymous and discreet package to the address we have provided.
-We can collect the samples by swabbing the inside of the mouth or providing genetic material, such as a saliva-impregnated tissue or blood, a hair follicle, or similar.
+If you wish to conduct a purely informational genetic study to clarify any doubts about your relationship with another family member, sample collection can be carried out in the privacy of your home very simply, following the instructions in the kit you will receive.
+The kit will arrive in an anonymous and discreet package to the address you have provided.
+You can collect the samples by swabbing the inside of the mouth or providing genetic material, such as a saliva-impregnated tissue or blood, a hair follicle, or similar.

-On the other hand, if we want the results obtained from the genetic profile to have legal validity in a potential legal proceeding, sample collection must be done by professionals in a laboratory, and it is necessary for all sample donors to be present and identified to ensure the validity, origin, and chain of custody of the samples throughout the process.
+However, if you want the results obtained from the genetic profile to have legal validity in a potential legal proceeding, sample collection must be done by professionals in a laboratory, and it is necessary for all sample donors to be present and identified to ensure the validity, origin, and chain of custody of the samples throughout the process.
 Once you have completed the purchase process on our website, one of our team members will contact you to arrange a date on which all individuals involved must go to the laboratory.
 We will provide you with different laboratory options so you can choose the most convenient one for you.

 Please remember that if any of the donors are minors, it will be necessary to have the signed authorization from their legal guardian for them to participate in the process.